-Regular flights depart from Melbourne, Sydney and Brisbane and fly direct to Hobart and Launceston.
+Regular flights depart from Melbourne, Sydney, Adelaide, Gold Coast, Perth, and Brisbane and fly direct to Hobart and Launceston.

-Direct flights are also available from Melbourne to Wynyard (Burnie), Devonport, King and Flinders Island.
+Direct flights are also available from Melbourne to Burnie, Devonport, King and Flinders Island.

 Link Airways are also now operating direct flights from Canberra to Hobart.

-Alternatively many visitors travel to Tasmania from Melbourne by sea on the Spirit of Tasmania.
-Departing from Melbourne and arriving in Devonport, this has the added benefit of letting you bring your own car and make the most of Tasmania's touring potential.
+Alternatively, many visitors travel to Tasmania from Melbourne by sea on the Spirit of Tasmania.
+The vessel departs from Melbourne and arrives in Devonport.
+This journey has the added benefit of letting you bring your own car and make the most of Tasmania's touring potential.